Top Things to Do in Newport, Rhode Island

 What is Newport known for?

-This beautiful seaside city in Rhode Island is known for its Gilded Age mansions, spectacular sailing, all-around nautical vibes, miles of beaches and magnificent sights.
-If you are into sailing, you might be aware that Newport has hosted the American’s Cup, a renowned annual sailing regatta, for many years.
+This seaside city in Rhode Island is known for its Gilded Age mansions, spectacular sailing, all-around nautical vibes, miles of beaches, and magnificent sights.
+If you are into sailing, you likely know that Newport has hosted the American’s Cup, a renowned annual sailing regatta, for many years.

-If you are looking for a vacation destination that has beautiful beaches, restaurants, is family-friendly, then Newport is for you!
+If you are looking for a vacation destination with beautiful beaches, restaurants, and that is family-friendly, then Newport is for you!
 Here is a selection of the best spots in the city that will surely take your breath away.
-At the bottom of the post you will find a list of hotels & restaurants to enjoy during your stay in Newport!
+At the bottom of the post, you will find a list of hotels & restaurants to enjoy during your stay in Newport.

 Cliff Walk & The Forty Steps

 Cliff Walk has been an icon for centuries.
 It runs 3.5 miles and about two-thirds of the walk is in easy walking condition.
-The walk starts at the western end of Easton’s or First Beach at Memorial Blvd. and runs south with exits at Narragansett Ave., Webster St., Sheppard Ave., Ruggles Ave., Marine Ave., Ledge Rd., and ends at Bellevue Ave.
 This enjoyable walk offers panoramic ocean views and the perfect amount of sea breeze.
 A total must-see!